At Camp Fire, service-learning opportunities are one way that we elevate youth voice, and connect students to give back to community in tangible ways.

 Camp Fire youth giving back to community

-Camp Fire 7th graders at Lane Middle School learned more about the issue of hunger and homelessness in Portland and then pitched in to make a difference.
+Camp Fire 7th graders at Lane Middle School learned more about the issue of hunger and homelessness in Portland.
+They also pitched in to make a difference.
 The students went out to St. Francis Dining Hall to serve meals to the needy.
 On both days there were 60-70 people in attendance.
 Camp Fire youth served hot meals and were able to provide a direct service to help in their community.

-At Cesar Chavez Middle School, Camp Fire students chose to volunteer at their school’s food pantry, which serves about 50 families each week, including some of their own families.
+At Cesar Chavez Middle School, Camp Fire students chose to volunteer at their school’s food pantry.
+The Chavez food pantry serves about 50 families each week, including some of their own families.
 As a result of their hard work for Thanksgiving service, they were able gain more respect for the volunteers who do this each week.
 About half of the middle schoolers even chose to stay an hour past their program to stay until the pantry closed.

-The teens at Chavez also went on a field trip to Salt and Straw, which is not only a tasty spot for ice cream, it’s also a large Portland vendor to school and food programs.
-This visit allowed the youth to learn how the community supports each other, from businesses giving to the food pantries, to volunteers who work the food pantries where families come.
+The teens at Chavez also went on a field trip to Salt and Straw, which is not only a tasty spot for ice cream.
+It’s also a large Portland vendor to school and food programs.
+This visit allowed the youth to learn how the community supports each other.
+They also witnessed businesses giving to the food pantries, and the volunteers who work the food pantries where families come.